 That’s why it’s a great idea to learn everything you can about coffee right now!

 How Was Coffee Discovered?

 If it wasn’t clear already, our discovery of coffee was very fortunate.
-Many other natural resources have been lost to time and, with coffee forests being so limited, we’re lucky that they weren’t dried up or bulldozed before we discovered a use for the beans they produced.
+With coffee forests being in short supply coffee lovers are lucky that they haven’t disappeared before we discovered a use for the beans they produced.

 How Coffee Began

 The story starts in 700 AD, which was about 1,320 years ago.
 Back then, the region that would become modern-day Ethiopia was part of Abyssinia, also known as the Kingdom of Aksum or the Ethiopian Empire.

 Here, a goat herder called Kaldi noticed that his herd was acting strange, much differently than normal.
 They were excitable and, by some accounts, dancing!
 He followed them around and saw that they were eating small, red berries on the nearby plants.